 The entry level USABat from Axe is a single piece aluminum made with both the ergonomic handle and the asymmetric handle.
 If you've noticed, those features are across the board on the USABat scene for Axe.

 The reason this bat is considered an entry level bat is simply because the aluminum alloy is not remarkably premium.
 A less expensive alloy ultimately means a less expensive bat.

 This implies the bat's barrel is not as long in terms of performance when compared to the Element or Elite.

 Pricing and Value

-The most comparable bat to the Elite in the early 2018 USAbat release phase is, arguably, Easton's Hybrid.
-The Hybrid from Easton does not, indeed cannot due to patents, have the asymmetric handle or endcap the Elite does.
+The most comparable bat to the Elite in the early 2018 USABat release phase is, arguably, Easton's Hybrid.
+The Hybrid from Easton cannot have the asymmetric handle or endcap the Elite does, due to patents.
 Also, the Elite is a drop 8 while the Easton Hybrid is a drop 10.
-Granted, the handle does give you more control so might make them feel a bit closer to the same.
+Granted, the handle does give you more control, possibly making the bats feel more similar.
 The Elite, at release, is $20 more than the Easton Hybrid.

 The Element looks a lot like the Rawlings VELO which is also priced at the same $199 price point.
 The Element is a drop 8 and the VELO is a drop 10.
 The VELO feels like a lighter swing.

 The Origin sits a bit in no mans land.
-That is, not a lot (none) of bats in the USAbat world have a $129 price point.
+That is, not a lot (none) of the bats in the USABat world have a $129 price point.
 Granted, there are not many bats out there to start with.
-This price point may serve a great option for entry level performance bat seekers in the USAbat space.
-And, save the Hyperwhip from Easton which is of a totally different composition, the Elite might end up the biggest surprise of the 2018 USAbat season.
+This price point may serve a great option for entry level performance bat seekers in the USABat space.
+And, save the Hyperwhip from Easton, which is of a totally different composition, the Elite might end up the biggest surprise of the 2018 USABat season.